OpenNebula/docs/source/advanced_administration/multiple_zone_and_virtual_data_centers/vdcmngt.rst

     vdcadmin:vdcpass

 Once this is in place, the VDC admin can start adding new users to the VDC.
-This works pretty much as a normal “oneadmin” session (although with no ability to change the host pool):
+This works pretty much as a normal ``oneadmin`` session (although with no ability to change the host pool):

 .. code::